 Getting to San Pedro de Atacama is a journey in itself.
 Tucked in the middle of the Atacama desert, this popular town in the north of Chile is an... read more →

-You may already know Chile produces some excellent wines with a growing reputation every year.
-Our quest for authentic food in Chile took us across the entire country -... read more →
+You may already know, Chile produces excellent wines with a growing reputation every year.
+Our quest for authentic food in Chile took us across the entire country.
+From the coast... read more →

 Our quest to discover authentic Chilean food specialties had us in Santiago for about 2 weeks.
 While this was not enough time to go as deep as we would... read more →